andyjdavis/rock-sprint/README.md

 The monster is by qubodup and is available from http://opengameart.org/content/16px-neon-minimal-mages-monsters-powers-and-dirt

-The two characters are modified versions of characters by "/usr/share" and are available from http://opengameart.org/content/16x16-8-bit-rpg-character-set
+The three characters are modified versions of characters by "/usr/share" and are available from http://opengameart.org/content/16x16-8-bit-rpg-character-set

+The monster death sound is http://soundbible.com/992-Right-Cross.html

+The rock fall sound is http://soundbible.com/1120-Bounce.html

+The music is from http://www.soundempire.com/